 1.4.8 Driver Apparel – Flat Kart drivers are required to wear jackets of leather, vinyl, abrasion resistant nylon or equivalent, and full-length pants to prevent or minimize abrasions.
 Shoes, full-length socks, and full coverage gloves are mandatory.
 Apparel items such as bandanas, sweater hoods, sweat pants, loose belts, loose jewelry, etc., which can entangle in a kart, are not permitted.

-1.4.9 Champ Kart Drivers – All safety equipment shall meet current SFI certification requirements to include suit, head & neck restraint, gloves, shoes, arm restraints and a 5-point harness (with in date and legible SFI tag).
+1.4.9 Champ Kart Drivers – All safety equipment shall meet current SFI certification requirements to include, head & neck restraint, gloves, shoes, arm restraints and a 5-point harness (with in date and legible SFI tag).
 Driver’s Suit Must be SFI 3.2A1 rated or better.
 This is a fire resistant one or two piece suit.
 The SFI approved mandatory head & neck restraint shall be in good working condition and within current certification test dates and is subject to pre-race safety inspection.
 Cages must meet WKA Specifications, subject to Technical Director approval.
 A sprint car window net is mandatory.
 Attached from the left rear roll cage down bar to the left front roll cage down bar.
 (SFI 27.1 approved, with in date and legible tag) See HRKC Section 12 for additional information concerning HRKC Pro Wing Champ division.

 1.4.10 Hair – If hair extends appreciably from beneath the competitor’s helmet level, it is mandatory that participant wears a “balaclava” or head-sock to keep hair from extending outside of the helmet.